apiguy/flask-classy/docs/index.rst

 Once you've got your `FlaskView` registered, you'll probably want to be able to get the URLs for it in your templates and redirects and whatnot.
-Flask ships with the awesome `URL_for` function that does an excellent job of turning a function name into a URL that maps to it.
-You can use `URL_for` with Flask-Classy by using the format "<Class name>:<method name>".
+Flask ships with the awesome `url_for` function that does an excellent job of turning a function name into a URL that maps to it.
+You can use `url_for` with Flask-Classy by using the format "<Class name>:<method name>".
 Let's look at an example::